 1. Use proper personal protective equipment

 The first thing you learn in the working at heights course is to know the target workforce and requirements for their protection.
-Through OSHA guidelines and other workplace regulations on employee safety, employers should provide such equipment to employees working at height.
+Through OSHA guidelines and other workplace regulations on employee safety, employers should provide such equipment to employees working at height For a better understanding of OSHA’s regulations, all employees should go through an online OSHA training program.
+This is essential for maintaining safe work conditions..
 Providing worker restraint rails, enhancing worker safety systems such as nets and work belts, and fall protection training and equipment are crucial aspects of safety for employees working at height.

 2. Learn safety precautions and workplace requirements